Version: 2.1

 Today, Alumni Champions have no central home.
 They sign up through a form, communicate via scattered email threads, coordinate in social media DMs, and have no clear way to host events or share stories.
 There’s no directory to find fellow Champions, no easy way to get the word out about local gatherings, and no unified place to take action.
 This fragmentation makes championing feel isolated rather than connected.

 The Champion Portal gives Belmont’s Alumni Champions one place to belong.
 Instead of juggling emails, social media DMs, and separate forms, Champions can log in to a single mobile-friendly site where they can find other Champions in their city, submit events, share stories worth celebrating, and see what’s happening across the network.
-City Leadership Council members get tools to coordinate their metro area.
+Community Leader Council members get tools to coordinate their metro area.
 The Engagement Team gets visibility into Champion activity without adding manual tracking work.
 It’s the difference between being on a mailing list and being part of a community.

 | Pain Point Today | How the Portal Helps |